Decoupling Exploration and Policy Optimization: Uncertainty Guided Tree Search for Hard Exploration: Preliminaries

-\paragraph{Uncertainty oracle} Epistemic uncertainty represents the lack of knowledge resulting from limited data, as distinct from the inherent stochasticity of the environment \citep{osband2018randomized,kendall2017uncertainties,burda2018exploration}.
-In the context of exploration, this reflects the scarcity of observations for specific states or transitions.
-Our framework assumes access to an uncertainty estimator, $U$, which provides a measure of this uncertainty for a given state.
-We rely on this estimator to update online: as states are visited, the associated uncertainty should decrease.
-Our framework is agnostic to the specific implementation of $U$ (though in our experiments, we operationalize $U$ using \rnd prediction error as a proxy).
+\paragraph{Uncertainty oracle} Our winner criterion depends on a measure of epistemic uncertainty---the lack of knowledge resulting from limited data, as opposed to the inherent stochasticity of the environment \citep{osband2018randomized,kendall2017uncertainties,burda2018exploration}.
+We assume access to an uncertainty estimator, $U$, that assigns a scalar score to each state and updates online: as a state is visited more, its uncertainty decreases.
+The framework is agnostic to the choice of $U$; in our experiments, we use \rnd prediction error as a proxy \citep{burda2018exploration}.

-\paragraph{Reset oracle} To enable cloning and redistribute computational effort (like \gwtw), we require overwriting one particle's state with another's.
-We formalize this through a reset primitive, $\text{Reset}(p_{\text{target}}, p_{\text{source}})$, which sets the internal state of $p_{\text{target}}$ to match $p_{\text{source}}$.
-This allows $p_{\text{target}}$ to resume trajectory generation from the state of $p_{\text{source}}$.
-This oracle is a training-time primitive for data collection only; it is not required for the final policy's execution or evaluation.
+\paragraph{Reset oracle} To enable cloning (as in \gwtw), we require overwriting one particle's state with another's via a reset primitive (see \cref{app:checkpointing} for implementation details).

-\paragraph{Particle policies} Our framework is agnostic to the mechanism each particle uses to select actions.
-While our approach coordinates the redistribution of computational effort across the population, it does not dictate how individual particles choose their moves, ensuring the framework remains general.
-In our experiments, we employ reward-free diversity policies based on bootstrapped zero-target networks, as described in \cref{sec:implementation}. \paragraph{Backward algorithm} The trajectories discovered during exploration can be used in a second phase to learn high-scoring policies.
-Although these trajectories may contain redundancies or suboptimal loops, they serve as self-generated demonstrations for supervised backward learning algorithms \citep{salimans2018learning,ecoffet2019go}.
-This class of algorithms begins training near the end of a demonstration and progressively moves the starting state back along the demonstration as the agent masters each suffix segment.
-This creates a natural curriculum that significantly simplifies the reinforcement learning problem.
-In our experiments, we use this framework to obtain high-scoring policies across all evaluated environments.
+\paragraph{Backward algorithm} Our new exploration algorithm does not produce a policy; it produces trajectories---sequences of environment checkpoints recording states visited by the most successful particles.
+These trajectories can be used in a second phase to learn deployable policies.
+Although the trajectories may contain redundancies or suboptimal loops, they serve as self-generated demonstrations for backward learning algorithms \citep{salimans2018learning,ecoffet2019go}.
+This class of algorithms begins training near the end of a demonstration and progressively moves the starting state backward as the agent masters each suffix segment, creating a natural curriculum that significantly simplifies the reinforcement learning problem.
+In our experiments, we use this framework to obtain high-scoring policies across all environments (see \cref{app:backward} for full implementation details).